HF media art / Shutterstock

 ||Of no significance in comparison to other parameters

-A Total Reliability Factor (FT) can be obtained from the sum of the Relative Importance Factors (IR) by allocating them to the elements that constitute a coating system.
-The reliability of the coating system is inversely proportional to FT.
+A Total Reliability Factor (FT) can be gained from the sum of the Relative Importance Factors (IR) by assigning them to the elements that make up a coating system.
+The dependability of the coating system is inversely proportional to FT.

-Some statistical significance can be given to the reliability of a specific coating system by applying IR to elements such as weather conditions, steel surface condition, surface preparation, presence of soluble salts and other elements to a level that is considered necessary for a specific analysis (IR could be applied to over 100 factors in relation to coatings).
+Some statistical importance can be given to the dependability of a specific coating system by applying IR to elements, such as surface preparation, steel surface condition, weather conditions, presence of soluble salts, and other elements to a level that is believed to be necessary for a particular analysis (IR could be applied to more than 100 factors in relation to coatings).

-Coating performance can be logically rated by producing a Degree of Reliability (RT) factor using the formula RT = 100 / FT.
-The Degree of Reliability (RT) is directly proportional to the level of coating reliability with respect to other coatings.
+Coating performance can be logically rated by generating a Degree of Reliability (RT) factor using the formula RT = 100/FT.
+RT is directly proportional to the level of coating reliability, with regard to other coatings.

 - Coating or coating system